FormatMemory/oncall_email_summarizer/README.md

 # oncall_email_summarizer
-Render oncall email and do a summary
+Render oncall emails and do a summary